 A family of support

 It definitely made it easier studying close to home.
 There were times when it all got a bit stressful and even a bit overwhelming and so it was nice to be able to duck home pretending I needed to pick something up but really just wanting a hug from mum (I think she knew but never said anything).
 There is a lot of support available which is fantastic but it was great to be close to family, so I didn’t need to go and talk to my residential adviser much – I was able to vent to my family.
 One big thing about choosing to study in Bathurst was that not once did I ever experience the homesick feeling that the majority of the first years I was living with were going through.

 The best bits of uni

-There are so many amazing experiences from my time at CSU that it’s near impossible to narrow it down to just a few.
+There are so many amazing experiences from my time at Charles Sturt University that it’s near impossible to narrow it down to just a few.
 Obviously one of my big passions is sport, so probably the biggest highlights were my Uni Games experiences (now known as Nationals).
 I went for hockey every year as a Hawkie and in my final year the girls’ soccer team was short on numbers so I found myself as a Chillie as well.
 Through this I travelled to Wagga Wagga, Wollongong, Canberra, Newcastle and Tamworth.
 I had the honour of captaining the girls’ hockey team to a gold medal and in my final year I was the female captain.
 Ask anyone who has gone – this is the busiest, craziest, most rewarding week and I would highly encourage anyone who has the chance to put their name down.
 You’ll have hilarious stories to tell for years to come.